 |Ruth Rohde – Founder and Progamme Manager

-Ruth is a co-founder and programme manager of the Corruption Tracker project.
-She is a graduate student in International History and Politics at the Graduate Institute of International and Development Studies in Geneva, Switzerland.
-She is a dedicated member of the German peace movement, campaigning for nuclear disarmament, against the arms trade, and for a world founded on peace and solidarity nationally and internationally.
+Ruth is a co-founder and programme manager of the Corruption Tracker project and Research Associate at Shadow World Investigations.
+She is an M.A. candidate in International History and Politics at the Graduate Institute of International and Development Studies in Geneva, Switzerland.
+Ruth is also a dedicated member of the German peace movement, campaigning for nuclear disarmament, against the arms trade, and for a world founded on peace and solidarity nationally and internationally.

 Steering Committee (alphabetically)